chumaky/datero-docs/docs/clouds/aws/ec2.md

 !!! info "Available version"
     The latest version of Datero at the time of writing is `1.0.2`.
     To use other version, just replace `1.0.2` with the desired version number.
-    You can check the available versions on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-gmlxuzixyqtoq).
+    You can check the available versions on the [AWS Marketplace :octicons-tab-external-16:](https://aws.amazon.com/marketplace/pp/prodview-gmlxuzixyqtoq){: target="_blank" rel="noopener noreferrer" }.

 ```sh
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 709825985650.dkr.ecr.us-east-1.amazonaws.com